brunerd/ljt/README.md

 ### Usage:
 `ljt [query] [filepath]`

-`[query]` is optional and may be either [JSON Pointer](https://datatracker.ietf.org/doc/html/rfc6901) or [JSONPath](https://datatracker.ietf.org/doc/draft-ietf-jsonpath-base/) ("canonical" only, no filters, unions, recursive descenders, etc).
-An empty query will output the entire JSON document with the default 2 spaces per level of indent. `plutil`-style "keypath" notation is also resolved (unless the key name **begins** with characters that collide with JSON Pointer, JSON Path, or jq-style expressions)
+`[query]` is optional and may be either [JSON Pointer](https://datatracker.ietf.org/doc/html/rfc6901), [JSONPath](https://datatracker.ietf.org/doc/draft-ietf-jsonpath-base/) ("canonical" only, no filters, unions, recursive descenders, etc) or `plutil`-style "keypath" notation.
+An empty query will output the entire JSON document with the default of 2 spaces per level of indent.

+**Note:** If a `keypath` resembles a JSON Pointer or JSONPath/jq-style expression by **beginning** with the character dollar sign ($), period(.), left square bracket ([), or solidus (/) it will **not** be resolved.
+It will be treated as if it were JSONPath and JSON Pointer.
+Standards win.

 `[filepath]` can be any valid file path.
 Input via file redirection, here docs, here texts and Unix pipe (via cat) are all accepted.